karthigeyanbaskaran/Automation_With_Bash_Shell_Scripting/1_Introduction/README.md

-Markup : # This Section is about:  #
+# This Section is about:  #
-Markup : * Introduction to Bash Shell Scripting
+* Introduction to Bash Shell Scripting
 * Pre-requisites to enroll this course
          * Who can enroll this course
          * Environment Setup to practice with bash shell scripting
          * Mail conifugraion on CentOS